-With the release of full length Wave/Water album, Russell James takes on a few classic genres, and gives them a spin… Lush with addicting progressions, an edgy but soulful vocal approach, and straight-forward rock, the record boasts the aesthetic of alternative folk anthems.
-Although songs are diverse from one and other, there is a glue that holds them all together much like any concept album would.
+With the release of the full-length Wave/Water album, Russell James takes on a few classic genres, and gives them a spin… Lush with addicting progressions, an edgy but soulful vocal approach, and straight-forward rock, the record boasts the aesthetic of alternative folk anthems.
+Although songs are diverse from one and another, there is a glue that holds them all together much like any concept album would.
 Most importantly, the record never loses sight of the emotional platform great songs are built from.

 The first single, “Ghosts”, immediately grabs you with its pop sensibility, followed by passionate and catchy vocal melodies, and a unique chorus that allows the track to breathe while it plays on.